 Absentee ballots are available at your local voter registration office 45 days before election day.
-The office is always open on the two Saturdays prior to the November election.
+The office is open two (2) Saturdays prior to the November election.
 The office is open on the Saturday prior to all other elections.

 Who can register to vote in Virginia?

 Any United States citizen who resides in Virginia and who will be at least 18 years old by the next general election.
-If you have been convicted of a felony, you must have had your rights restored by the Governor of Virginia before preceding to register to vote.
-If you have been declared mentally incapacitated by a Circuit Court, you must have had your rights restored by the courts before preceding to register to vote.
+If you have been convicted of a felony, you must have had your rights restored by the Governor of Virginia before you register to vote.
+If you have been declared mentally incapacitated by a Circuit Court, you must have had your rights restored by the courts before you register to vote.

 How do I register?